From : Monatstir city of ghosts

 Forcing Slav names on Greeks, and not allowing Greeks to leave the country so as to deny their existence is a time honoured tradition (see "The Early 20th Century" section at this website which gives an eyewitness account by a soldier during the first world war).

-These and other cases of Human Rights abuses in FYROM can be reviewed on the
+These and other cases of Human Rights abuses in FYROM can be reviewed on the International Helsinki Federation for Human Rights website.

 It is not a suprise then, that only 10,000 noted their Greek identity in FYROM, a community that lives in and around the Monastir area.